Project Play 2020

 Project Play 2020 is a multiyear effort by leading organizations to grow national sport participation rates and related metrics among youth.
-This represents the first time that collective, coordinated action is being taken on a national level to develop shared goals around making sport accessible to all kids, regardless of zip code or ability.
+This is the first time that collective, coordinated action is being taken nationally for shared goals to make sport accessible to all kids, regardless of zip code or ability.

 Which youth sports metrics are this group focused on?
 How will this group measure success?
 What types of programs or initiatives could emerge from this group?
 What's the process to develop opportunities for success?
 Can other organizations join Project Play 2020?
 Learn more in our Q&A primer about Project Play 2020.

 Why does Project Play 2020 matter?

 The need is clear for Project Play 2020.
 The number of kids playing sports keeps decreasing, especially lower-income youth.
 Only 37 percent of all kids ages 6-12 played team sports on a regular basis in 2017 – down from 45 percent in 2008.
 This is a public health concern as physical activity declines for youth.

 take our survey